-Video: Benjamin Krieg.
+Director of Photography & Video Installation: Benjamin Krieg.
 Sets: Sandra Fox.
 Costumes: Lea Søvsø.
 Music: Santiago Blaum.
 Artistic advice: Ruschka Steininger.
 Dramaturgy: Tarun Kade.
 Sounddesign: Manuel Horstmann.
 Lights:Michael Lentner.
 Technical Tour Support: Florian Fischer, Sven Nichterlein.
 Video Assistance: Phillip Hohenwarter.
 Surtitles: Anna Kasten (KITA).
 Production/PR: ehrliche arbeit – freies Kulturbüro.
 Freelance Communication Support: Tina Ebert.
 Financial Administration: Aminata Oelßner.
 Company Management: Elke Weber.

 A production by She She Pop and Münchner Kammerspiele in co-production with HAU Hebbel am Ufer Berlin, Kampnagel Hamburg, FFT Düsseldorf, Künstlerhaus Mousonturm Frankfurt a.M. and Kyoto Experiment.